Sleep Tips for Bed-Bound Patients: A Comprehensive Guide for Better Rest

 1) Cool the room down.
 Studies show that people sleep better and longer in cool rooms.
 Many older bedbound patients can be sensitive to the cold, so, rather than keep the room itself warm, provide them with an extra blanket or two so you can still get the cool-room sleep benefits without the chill.

 2) Get as much sun and natural light as possible.
 Sunlight triggers your circadian rhythm to keep your body in healthy sleep-wake patterns.
 If possible, try to get outside at some point during the day.
-And even if you can’t leave the house, make sure to fully pull back the curtains or raise the blinds to let in as much natural light as possible.
+And even if you can’t leave the house, make sure to fully pull back the curtains or raise the blinds to let in as much natural light as possible, allowing natural light to flood the room and help regulate the body's internal clock.

 3) Avoid blue light before bed.
 Blue light is found both naturally and in all artificial lights, but it is especially strong in the kinds of lights found in TVs, computer screens, and cell phones.
 This is one of the most important kinds of light your circadian rhythm uses to tell your brain if it is nighttime or daytime, so too much exposure before sleep can cause your brain to think that it is still daytime.
-Try to shut down “screens” at least an hour before bedtime.
+Implementing a "screen-free hour" before bedtime can help prepare the body for rest.

 4) Establish rituals and habits.
 Parents understand the value of having nighttime routimes and bedtime rituals for their children, but rarely think about how valuable bedtime habits can be for themselves as adults.
 Giving yourself time to unwind, read a book, listen to some relaxing music, or even take a nice warm bath or shower can be useful triggers in notifying the brain that sleep is coming soon.
 Also, try to go to bed at the same time every evening and wake up at the same time every morning.